aces/Loris/modules/issue_tracker/test/issue_tracker_test_plan.md

 8. Check that an attachment can be added to an existing issue.
 9. Test if users assigned to issues can upload attachments.
 10. Test if users can delete their own uploaded attachments.
-11. Test if user assigned to issue cannot delete attachments of issue owner.
+11. Test that users without `issue_tracker_all_issue` permission cannot delete attachments uploaded by another user (even if they are assigned to the issue).
+12. Test that users with `issue_tracker_all_issue` permission can delete attachments uploaded by any user (unowned attachments).
-12. Test that emails are sent to users that are watching the issue.
+13. Test that emails are sent to users that are watching the issue.

 ## Permissions [Automation Testing]
 1. Remove `Issue Tracker: View/Edit/Comment Issues - All Sites` permission.